Galadnir/Bannerlord.CustomizableTitles/README.md

 # What this Mod does

-A small mod that adds customizable titles to Mount & Blade: Bannerlord.
+This is a small mod that adds customizable titles to Mount & Blade: Bannerlord.
 Additionally, the names of owned villagers and caravans, and the names of armies belonging to lords can also be customized.
 These options can be set in a general manner for kingdoms and cultures depending on clan tier or relation to the ruler or more specific, for individual characters or clans.

 When there are multiple sets of properties for the same lord they are merged together.
 In general, the more specific property takes priority over less specific properties when merging.